 '''

-oUI->AddOnNotifyObserver, id, Component
+oUI->AddOnNotifyObserver, idObserver, idSubject

 '''

-where id is an identifier created by a call to the RegisterWidget method, and Component is the component object identifier of the iTool component being observed.
+where idObserver is an identifier created by a call to the RegisterWidget method, and idSubject is usually the component object identifier of the iTool component being observed.
 See "IDLitUI::AddOnNotifyObserver" in the IDL Reference Guide manual for additional details.

-The component argument to the AddOnNotifyObserver method can be any string value.
+The idSubject argument to the AddOnNotifyObserver method is normally the object identifier of an iTool component object, but it can be any string value.
 For example, any time the selection within an iTool window changes, the DoOnNotify method is called with its first parameter (idOriginator) set to the string value 'Visualization' rather than to the object identifier of a component.
-An observer whose Component argument is set to the string 'Visualization' will be notified each time the selection changes in the iTool window.
+An observer whose idSubject argument is set to the string 'Visualization' will be notified whose idSubject argument is set to the string 'Visualization' will be notified each time the selection changes in the iTool window.
 For example, the following statement specifies that the panel widget (as registered via the RegisterWidget method) will receive notifications whenever a visualization changes in the iTool window.

 '''

-oUI->AddOnNotifyObserver, id, 'Visualization'
+oUI->AddOnNotifyObserver, idObserver, 'Visualization'

 '''

-Here, id is the identifier created in the previous section.
+Here, idObserver is the identifier created in the previous section.
 The second argument ('Visualization') specifies that messages will be generated whenever a visualization is modified.

-"Example: A Simple UI Panel" on page 322 provides examples of observers of both types.
+"Example: A Simple UI Panel" on page 318 provides examples of observers of both types.
 See "iTool Messaging System" on page 40 for background information on observers and messages.